 Stem cells carry powerful growth factors and are highly stimulating to regeneration and healing.
 In conjunction with the DNA Skin Institute, stem cell therapy is now available as an add-on to Fraxel, Fractional CO2 and Dermapen treatments.
-5 days after your procedure, the stem cell solution is applied.
-If you prefer a full Stem Cell Facial performed by our licensed esthetician, please see more information on the facials page.
+At the end of the dermapen procedure, the stem cell solution is applied.

 How many treatments are necessary to achieve a good response?

 Improvement is seen with each treatment but a series of 3-5 treatments is best to achieve optimal results.

 Dermapen treatments can be repeated every 4-6 weeks.

 Since no melanin-absorbing laser and no heat are involved, the Dermapen is relatively safer than lasers, such as IPL, for darker skin types..